janmonschke/janmonschke.github.com/content/blog/2021-11-08-gps-editor-xstate-lit-html/index.md

 <a href="https://janmonschke.com/gpx-editor" target="_blank">![GPX editor screenshot](./gpx-editor-screenshot.png)
 <small>(try out the editor)</small></a>

 When [I go hiking](https://aweekinthewoods.com/france/auvergne/), I usually record the trip with this battery-efficient [GPS Logger app](https://gpslogger.app/) 🏕.
 Battery-efficiency is important because there's often no possibility to charge my phone on a multi-day hike.
 The app let's me define custom intervals at which it records a GPS point.
 I usually set the interval to somewhere between 45 seconds and a minute.
-That resolution is accurate enough for recordings of walks and it does not add too much strain on my battery.
+This resolution is accurate enough for recordings of walks and it does not add too much strain on my battery.

 The app is requesting a GPS fix at certain points in an interval and disables GPS in-between recordings.
 This sometimes results in inaccurate readings of elevation and GPS locations.
 At least in my case and on my current phone.This in turn means that when I upload the recording to a tour website like [komoot](https://www.komoot.com/user/214500264344) the stats can be quite off and people that use my GPS recording might take wrong turns due to the inaccurate GPS 🛰.